gpenessot/Automate-Presentation-Creation-with-Python/README.md

 ## What's included:

-    automate_presentation.py: The main Python script used to create presentations. automate_presentation.ipynb: A Jupyter notebook demonstrating the script's usage.
+* `automate_presentation.py`: The main Python script used to create presentations.
+* `automate_presentation.ipynb`: A Jupyter notebook demonstrating the script's usage.
-    assets: A directory containing presentation templates and other assets. requirements.txt: A file listing the required Python libraries.
+* `assets`: A directory containing presentation templates and other assets.
+* `requirements.txt`: A file listing the required Python libraries.

 ## Getting started:

 Clone the repository:

 ```bash
 git clone https://github.com/gpenessot/Automate-Presentation-Creation-with-Python.git
 ```